melissasedgwick/create-react-app/README.md

 An introduction to Redux for managing state.
 Renders a hard-coded list of songs to screen, and shows details of selected song, which can be changed with a button click.

 ## blog ##
 A React and Redux application which renders a list of blog posts to page using two api requests.

+## streams ##
+A React and Redux CRUD application using react-router-dom for browser navigation.
+Allows user to perform CRUD functions on a streaming website (streaming functionality not implemented).